indigo-astronomy/indigo/indigo_drivers/dome_dragonfly/README.md

-# Lunatico Astronomy Limpet/Armadillo/Platypus Focuser/Rotator/Powerbox/GPIO driver
+# Lunatico Astronomy Dragonfly dome/GPIO driver

 https://www.lunatico.es

 ## Supported devices

-Seletek, Armadillo, Platypus and Limpet controllers.
+Dragonfly controllers.

 No hot plug support.
-All devices are present at startup:
+One Dome and one GPIO are present at startup.

-* **Limpet** - One Focuser is present.
-* **Seletek** and **Armadillo** - One Focuser is present on "Main" port and "Exp" can be configured as Rotator, Focuser or Powerbox/GPIO.
-* **Platypus** - One Focuser is present on "Main" port, while "Exp" and "Third" can be configured as Rotator, Focuser or Powerbox/GPIO.

 ## Supported platforms